 Using the BitDefender Rescue CD to Clean an Infected PC

 Once you drop the disc in the drive and reboot, you’ll see a prompted menu that lets you choose the language you’d like to start with, or you can boot from the hard drive normally.
 We’ll obviously choose to start up the rescue CD.
+Note that the menu might look different depending on the version you’re using, but you can pretty much just hit enter.

-Once you’ve started it up, if the resolution is too small, you can use the menu at the bottom to head to Settings –> Display to adjust it.
+If the resolution is too small, you can use the menu at the bottom to head to Settings –> Display to adjust it.

 From here you can change the resolution to something bigger—you can use 1024×768 to make sure you’ve got enough room on the screen to see everything.